Speed up software development with Slack

 Share knowledge across engineering

-- Customise channel or individual notifications about commits, issues, pull requests, deployments and more
+- Customize channel or individual notifications about commits, issues, pull requests, deploys, and more

 Reduce dev cycle time